gordonfreemanfree/SnarkyNet-MNIST-Digits/README.md

 ## Notes
 Currently, the RelU and Leaky RelU are the two activation functions that are utilized in the model until there is a method for expotential as that will allow for a sigmoid function.
-Unfortunately, the sigmoid function is primarily used for binary classification models
+Unfortunately, the sigmoid function is primarily used for binary classification models and will have to be figured out to properly implement a binary classification model.